If you’re looking for the best George Washington biography, you’ve come to the right place.

 Fischer’s book is a comprehensive and gripping account of the event, drawing on a wealth of primary sources to paint a vivid picture of what life was like for both Washington and his troops during that fateful winter.

-Fischer’s clear prose makes Washington’s Crossing an enjoyable and accessible read for both history buffs and general readers alike.
+Fischer’s clear prose and lively storytelling makes Washington’s Crossing an enjoyable and accessible read for both history buffs and general readers alike.

 In His Excellency: George Washington, Joseph J. Ellis does an excellent job of humanizing Washington, painting a picture of a man who was far from perfect but who always had the best interests of his country at heart.

-This is an essential read for anyone interested in learning more about our Founding Father.
+This is an essential read for anyone interested in learning more about the founding fathers.

 Washington’s Circle by David S. Heidler and Jeanne T. Heidler that explores the relationships between George Washington and the members of his inner circle.